Model of Care

 Care is provided by a professional, multi-disciplinary team with training and expertise in the range of care services our young people require.
 Their focus is on providing care and other programmes that will support the young person’s return to the community at the end of their time with us.
 Our focus at all times is to ensure that our young people are safe and that we are expert in the delivery of our care services to all.

 Oberstown is a community with an emphasis on learning for all young people being detained.
-We have two educational centres on our campus that cater for our young people, each of whom is presented with opportunities to engage in a myriad of learning choices during their placement.
+We have two educational centres on our Campus, each offering young people with opportunities to engage in a myriad of learning choices during their placement.

 We take a partnership approach to education where our purpose-built school, which is run by the Dublin and Dun Laoghaire Education and Training Board (DDLETB), works in collaboration with our Care community and others outside our Campus.

 All young people attend school while they are detained at Oberstown.
-We regard the provision of education and access to appropriate training programmes as being a core element of each person’s journey through Care and is at the heart of everything we do.
+We regard the provision of education and access to appropriate training programmes as being a core element of each person’s journey through care and is at the heart of everything we do.
 During our intake process, we assess each young person in relation to their specific educational requirements and we put an individual plan in place to address those needs.
 At our purpose-built school, all young people have access to subjects that are part of the national curriculum.
 All teachers are professional, qualified and experienced and encourage each young person to complete state exams and continue vocational training.
-We also measure educational outcomes in a number of ways including looking at improvements in literacy and numeracy, to participation in state examinations, again with the ultimate objective of equipping them for their successful return to the community.
+We measure educational outcomes in a number of ways, from looking at improvements in literacy and numeracy to participation in state examinations.
+The ultimate objective is to equip each young person with the skills and sense of achievement that will help them towards a successful return to the community.

 Our overall emphasis in Oberstown is on health promotion.
 We manage health and wellbeing in a multidisciplinary way through medical, dental, psychological, psychiatric and wellbeing programmes that are in young person centred and collaborative in nature.